 At Key Stage One (Years 1 and 2) children will:

-- Be taught in their class groups to ensure that all children have access to the same learning.
-Pupils are taught in small groups to ensure that children are receiving teaching that is right for their stage of development.
+- Be taught in their class groups to ensure that all children have access to the same learning, encouraging children to 'keep up' with additional support rather than 'catch up'.

 - Receive additional support and intervention when required.